aworley1/networking/4g-backup.md

 * Low power consumption
 * Cheap(ish)

 I already knew of Ubiquiti and looked into their routers, but they didn't seem to be quite as configurable as I wanted and didn't support an out of the box L2TP client.
 I started looking into small PCs, but they started to get expensive, or didn't have enough ethernet ports, or had high power consumption.
+My ISP are heavily involved with [Firebrick] (https://www.firebrick.co.uk/), which look great, but too expensive.

 In the end my research led me to Mikrotik, a Latvian manufacturer of a very broad range of networking kit.